SomyaJain-DCO/DCO-Rewards/replit.md

 - June 20, 2025.
 Fixed profile picture synchronization between My Profile and Dashboard by implementing forced cache invalidation and refetch to ensure immediate UI updates across all components
 - June 20, 2025.
 Enhanced Points Table in Dashboard to display actual profile pictures instead of initials, with comprehensive cache invalidation for all leaderboard queries to ensure real-time profile picture updates across the application
 - June 20, 2025.
 Fixed activity submission form error by correcting parameter order in apiRequest function call - activities can now be submitted properly without fetch method errors
+- June 20, 2025.
+Fixed Partner role assignment issue - updated user role from contributor to approver to enable access to pending approvals and administrative functions
 ```

 ## User Preferences